julpo99/Deribit/README.md

 ## Additional Mark Price Calculation Method (Black76)
-- After some online research it seems that a variant of the Black-Scholes model is used (Black76) to calculate the mark price.
+- After some online research, it seems that a variant of the Black-Scholes model is used (Black76) to calculate the mark price.
 - We try to replicate the model and check if we get similar mark prices as the ones from Deribit.
-- After some testing it seems that the Black76 model is more accurate than the mid-price calculation.
+- After some testing, it seems that the Black76 model is more accurate than the mid-price calculation.
 - But we keep the first methos as default because it is faster and the purpose of the task was not to achieve the most accurate mark price.
 - References: